faranalytics/streams-logger/README.md

 ### Transform

 Logging is essentially a data transformation task.
 When a string is logged to the console, for example, it typically undergoes a transformation step where relevant information (e.g., the timestamp, log level, process id, etc.) is added to the log message prior to it being printed.
 Each data transformation step in a Streams logging pipeline is realized through a type-safe `Transform` implementation.
-Each `Transform` consumes an input, transforms the data in some way, and optionally produces and output.
+Each `Transform` consumes an input, transforms the data in some way, and optionally produces an output.

 ### Graph API Pattern